 Admission to the program will require a level of proficiency in at least one language other than English that will allow incoming students to do substantive research in that language.

 The second defining characteristic is an interdisciplinary research program based in the Department of Modern Languages.
 The strong tradition of interdisciplinary research at Carnegie Mellon, coupled with the world-class quality of the related programs, makes Carnegie Mellon a natural setting for the SLA graduate program.
-The SLA doctoral program at Carnegie Mellon encompasses cognitive, linguistic, social and instructional perspectives, as well as the interaction among these.
+The SLA doctoral program at Carnegie Mellon encompasses cognitive, linguistic, social, and instructional perspectives, as well as the interaction among these perspectives.
 These core areas of research draw on the strengths of faculty in Modern Languages, Psychology, English, and Philosophy.
-Students are also encouraged to interact with faculty at the University of Pittsburgh, particularly in the departments of Linguistics, Instruction and Learning, and the Learning Research and Development Center (LRDC).
+Students are also encouraged to interact with faculty at the University of Pittsburgh, particularly those in the departments of Linguistics and Instruction & Learning, and those affiliated with the Learning Research and Development Center (LRDC).

 The SLA program draws on areas related to SLA in these other departments and programs.
 Courses in these related areas will provide the student with a background in the methodology and theories of areas which inform the multidisciplinary field of SLA.

 - Cognitive Psychology